jentery/engl425/index.md

 All the [prompts](#prompts) are included in this outline, and due dates are provided in the [schedule](#schedule).
 Please submit each of your responses via Brightspace.
 (See submission links in the [schedule](#schedule).)
 We cannot accept submissions by email.

-Please note that each prompt affords two ways to respond, and not all responses are academic essays.
+Please note that each [prompt](#prompts) affords two ways to respond to it, and not all responses are academic essays.
 You should pick *one* of the two options in the prompt and then consider your audience as well as the assignment's aims (mentioned in the prompt) as you respond.
 We'll use the aims as guides to mark your responses.

 # Meetings

 We will meet on *Mondays from 11:30am to 12:50pm*.
 Please check your email and/or Brightspace for the Zoom URL, which will remain the same throughout the entire term.

 Meetings will combine lecture with group discussion and the occasional breakout room.
-They will also involve exercises (or experiments) in communicating critically *with* and *through* comics (see the [schedule](#schedule) for details).
+They will also involve exercises (or experiments) in communicating critically *with* comics (see the [schedule](#schedule) for details).
 Please come to each session prepared to discuss the assigned material and participate in the exercises.
 We will invite you to comment on the [comics](#comics) we're reading, talk about them with other people in the class, and share what you cook up during the exercises.
 Your contributions during a given meeting may be communicated through text, audio, and/or video in Zoom.

 A video recording of each meeting will be circulated, with your permission, via Brightspace.